-WOTE: IPv6 support has been switched off by default, since some platforms have issues in use of IPv6 stack.
+••• NOTE: IPv6 support has been switched off by default, since some platforms have issues using the IPv6 stack.
 Some other platforms such as Amazon AWS have no support at all.
 To enable IPv6 support, just set configuration property hazelcast.prefer.ipv4.stack to false.
 See Advanced Configuration Properties.